News & Updates

 Watch more videos

-As Halou worked on their third album, WHOLENESS & SEPARATION, Ryan and Count began a successful run remixing artists like Frank Sinatra, Depeche Mode and Rod Stewart (Halou's remix reached #1 on Billboard's dance charts) and the band appeared as guests on records by DJ Shadow, UNKLE, and Velvet Underground legend John Cale.
+As Halou worked on their third album, WHOLENESS AND SEPARATION, Ryan and Count began a successful run remixing artists like Frank Sinatra, Depeche Mode, Lyrics Born and Rod Stewart (Halou’s remix reached #1 on Billboard’s dance charts) and the band appeared as guests on records by DJ Shadow, UNKLE, and Velvet Underground legend John Cale.

-The fourth album, simply titled HALOU, was previewed during a US tour with indie icon, Bob Mould, and showcased a more guitar-oriented sound.
-Though the album was released to considerable acclaim, the band decided to pack it in and, in 2008, they ended a ten year run.
+Their fourth album, simply titled HALOU, and featuring Cocteau Twins guitarist Robin Guthrie, was previewed during a US tour with indie icon, Bob Mould, and showcased a more guitar-oriented sound than their previous releases.